Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we derived stable convergence guarantees of ILD and ILA in KL divergence for LSI target distribution under the assumption that the score estimator error has a bounded MGF error (Assumption \ref{bdd-mgf-assump}).
-The MGF error is weaker than the $L^\infty$ error assumption (which may be too strong to hold in practice), but stronger than the $L^2$ error bound assumption which has been used in recent work for SGM, albeit resulting in unstable convergence bounds.
-We also provided a convergence bound for SGM in KL divergence for LSI target under MGF-accurate score estimator.
+The MGF error is weaker than the $L^\infty$ error assumption (which may be too strong to hold in practice) yet stronger than the $L^2$ error bound assumption which has been used in recent work for SGM, albeit resulting in unstable convergence bounds.
+Under the $L^\infty$ error assumption, we derived a stable convergence result in R\'enyi divergence for ILA.
+We also generalized the proof technique for ILA to the setting of SGM and obtained a convergence bound for SGM in KL divergence for LSI target under the MGF error assumption.
 A feature of our result is that our convergence bounds are stable: the upper bound remains finite as $T \to \infty$, and thus gives an estimate on the asymptotic bias.
 We also demonstrated that a simple KDE-based score estimator satisfies the MGF error assumption at the population level for sub-Gaussian target.

 This work has the following limitations.
 Firstly, our convergence results in KL divergence are established under the MGF score error assumption.
 However, it remains an open question whether it is feasible to prove an analogous stable convergence bound under the weaker assumption of $L^2$ score error.
 It would be valuable to investigate if such a result can be derived, or if there exists a counterexample demonstrating its impossibility.
-Furthermore, as mentioned in the previous discussion within Section~\ref{sec:kde-estimator}, we have not addressed the finite-sample bound for score estimation, which presents an exciting avenue for further research.
+Furthermore, we have not addressed the finite-sample MGF bound for score estimation, which presents an exciting avenue for further research.
 In another future direction, our proof technique can be extended to examine the convergence guarantees of other sampling algorithms that utilize inexact score functions, including the underdamped Langevin dynamics.
 By applying similar analysis techniques, we can explore the convergence properties and establish theoretical guarantees for these algorithms as well.
 Additionally, it would be interesting to study the stability of sampling algorithms when we change the target distribution or its score function.